 Is it time to make a switch, or should your mortgage stay put?
-With so much information out there, it can be hard to make a decision — let alone understand the difference between renewing, refinancing, switching and blending and extending.
-So first of all, let’s define each of those terms:
+With so much information out there, it can be hard to decide — let alone understand the difference between renewing, refinancing, switching and blending and extending.
+So, let’s define each of those terms:

-It's important to know that if you switch your mortgage, there may be a penalty from your current lender.
-However, you might actually save more over time by switching to a new mortgage lender with a lower interest rate now.
-You could also be eligible for our $1,000 cash-back offer, which can help minimize the impact of any penalties.
+It's important to know that if you switch your mortgage during the term, there may be a penalty from your current lender.
+However, you might also save more over time by switching to a new mortgage lender with a lower interest rate now.

 Here are three times a mortgage trade-in could be beneficial to your financial health:

-If you’ve got debt on a credit card, loan or line of credit (LOC), you’re paying interest to carry it.
-If you're able to consolidate your debt into your new mortgage when you trade in your existing one, you’ll have a lower interest rate on your payments.
-Also, banking will be simpler, because you’ll be making one payment instead of two (or more).
+If you’ve got debt on a credit card, loan, or line of credit (LOC), you’re paying interest to carry it.
+If you're able to consolidate your debt into your new mortgage when you trade in your existing one, you may have a lower interest rate on your payments.
+Also, banking will be simpler because you’ll be making one payment instead of two (or more).

 Talking to one of our mortgage specialists is a great place to start.
 We can do the math for you so you can understand if switching your mortgage is the right choice, or if you’d be better off to blend and extend.
-Contact us online, call us at 1-888-597-6083 or apply for mortgage pre-approval now.
+Contact us or apply online for a mortgage today.